nubank/workspaces/README.md

 By calling the `::wsm/set-card-header-style` you can set any css you want to the header.

 That's all, go make some nice cards!

+## Support

+If you have any questions, hit us at the `#workspaces` channel on Clojurians.